dormant/webobs/README.md

 ## License

-This project is licensed to Montserrat Volcano Observatory.
+This project is the property of Montserrat Volcano Observatory.